American Scouting overseas: Program

-The meetings and activities of Direct Service units are basically the same as those in the United States.
-Minor modifications are sometimes necessary because of circumstances that occur when living in another country.
+The meetings and activities of Direct Service units were basically the same as those in the United States.
+Minor modifications are sometimes necessary because of circumstances when living in another country.
 These modifications often lead to cooperative efforts between the BSA members and Scouts of other associations who attend joint Scouting activities such as jamborees, rallies, community projects, and other events.
-Local groups of units (formerly districts under the former Direct Service Council) maintain their own camps.
+Local groups of units (formerly districts under the former Direct Service Council) maintained their own camps.

 Chartered organizations

-The chartered organizations of Direct Service units include American schools and churches, international schools, U.S. embassies, multinational corporations, parents' groups, veteran organizations and groups, and fraternal organizations.
+The chartered organizations of Direct Service units included American schools and churches, international schools, U.S. embassies, multinational corporations, parents' groups, veteran organizations and groups, and fraternal organizations.

 Order of the Arrow

-Gamenowinink Lodge, chartered in 1962, serves 135 Arrowmen as of 2004.
-The lodge totem is a globe, and the name translates to "On the Other Side of the Great Sea" in the Lenni Lenape language.
-Gamenowinink Lodge is under the supervision and administration of the BSA International Division in Irving, Texas.
+Gamenowinink Lodge, the former Direct Service Council's local Order of the Arrow (OA) organization, was first chartered in 1962 and closed with 135 Arrowmen as of 1998.
+Those Arrowmen became members of other OA lodges The lodge totem is a globe, and the name translates to "On the Other Side of the Great Sea" in the Lenni Lenape language used by the Order of the Arrow.
+Gamenowinink Lodge was under the supervision and administration of the BSA International Division in Irving, Texas.
 In 1971 Gamenowinink Lodge absorbed Cuauhtli Lodge #446, which was sponsored by the American Society of Mexico, which served American Scouts in Mexico, and in 1987 absorbed Chiriqui Lodge #391 of the Panama Canal Council, which served American Scouts in the former Panama Canal Zone.